 - The reboot trilogy features Maurice, who's indeed quite intelligent even before being altered and is The Smart Guy of the tribe, acting as Caesar's advisor.
 He is a pretty overt expy of Virgil, especially in Dawn of the Planet of the Apes, which is itself essentially a remake of Battle, though his name is an homage to actor Maurice Evans, who played Dr. Zaius.

 - Discworld: The Librarian of the Unseen University Library was turned into an orangutan in a mishap with a magical book.
-He actually prefers this to his human form, since long arms and prehensile feet are very useful for shelving books, and resists any attempt to turn him back.
+He actually prefers this to his human form, since long arms and prehensile feet are very useful for shelving books, and being an ape allows him to read texts that drive men mad, and resists any attempt to turn him back.
 He's very intelligent to the point he can communicate just by looks, or by the single word "Ook" and occasionally "Eek".
 But do not call him a monkey; he will be extremely offended, since he is erudite enough to know that orangutans are apes, and he will make it painfully clear.

 - The Mysterious Island has Jup (short for Jupiter), an orangutan whom the heroes capture and train as a butler.